Can you use multiple monitors with Remote Desktop?

 Way 1.
 Configure RDP

 Configuring RDP settings is quite easy.
-But it only can be operated on Windows 11,10, 8.
+But it only can be operated on Windows 11,10, and 8.
 If your PC is Windows 7 and earlier, then resorting to the next solution may be more effective to use RDP with multiple monitors.

 Step 1.
 On the local computer, search remote desktop connection in the search box and then open it.